blaze/blaze/docs/source/overview.rst

 =================

 A Table is a Python object that allows N-dimensional + "named fields" indexing.
-It is a generalization of NumPy, Pandas, data array, larry, ctable, and CArray, and is meant to serve as a foundational abstraction on which to build out-of-core and distributed algorithms by focusing attention away from moving data to the code and rather layering interpretation on top of data that exists.
+It is a generalization of NumPy, PyTables, pandas, datarray, larry, and carray, and is meant to serve as a foundational abstraction on which to build out-of-core and distributed algorithms by focusing attention away from moving data to the code and rather layering interpretation on top of data that exists.

 .. image:: svg/codepush.png
     :align: center